rackerlabs/rackspace-how-to/content/rackspace-email/create-a-custom-control-panel-site.md

 product_url: rackspace-email
 ---

-A custom control panel allows you to customize the portal which your customers use to access their administrator portal.
+A custom control panel allows you to customize the portal that your customers use to access their administrator portal.

 ### Prerequisites